sdercolin/vlabeler/docs/labeler-development.md

 variable is an array of entries for a module in the module group.
 The order of the elements in `modules` should be the same as the order of the `moduleDefinitions` variable.

+In addition, you can assign a `moduleExtras` variable with type `Dictionary[]` to the extras of each module in the module group.
+The order should be the same as `modules`.
+The keys of each dictionary are the names of elements in `moduleExtraFields` in `labeler.json`.
+The values are all stored as strings.
+If a value is `null`, do not include the corresponding key in the dictionary.

 ### Writing Raw Labels

 In the [Writer](#writer) section, we have learned that the `format` field or `scripts` field in the `writer` object